How to Avoid Caregiver Burnout: Strategies for Self-care While Supporting Others

 caregiver burnout

-Recognise your limitations as a caregiver.
-Understand that it’s not feasible to take on every task, and that’s perfectly acceptable.
-Establish clear boundaries for yourself, ensuring you can provide optimal care without compromising your own health and wellbeing.
+Setting personal limitations and boundaries is a great place to start.
+Keep in mind that it’s not possible to take on every single task, and continue to go above and beyond in your duties… and that’s perfectly fine!
+In your mind, decide on clear, personal boundaries, ensuring you can provide optimal care without compromising your own wellbeing.

-Setting realistic expectations is fundamental to avoiding burnout.
-Accept the constraints of the situation and establish achievable goals for both yourself and the person you’re providing support for.
-Recognise that caregiving is an ongoing process that requires adaptability and patience.
+When faced with challenges, accept the reality of each situation and establish achievable goals for both yourself and the person you’re providing support for.

 7. Seek educational and emotional support